 Much of 2016 was devoted to Super Slow Way: A Rhapsody to the Leeds and Liverpool Canal, a collaboration with the wonderful poet Ian McMillan, for the 200th anniversary of the Leeds and Liverpool Canal, commissioned by the Canal and River Trust.
 I wrote for the combined forces of soprano Amanda Roocroft, cellist Jonathan Aasgaard, tabla player Kuljit Bhamra, Brighouse and Rastrick Brass Band, Blackburn People’s Choir, Children’s Voices of Blackburn and the Super Slow Way Chamber Choir.
 It was performed at King George’s Hall, Blackburn, on Sunday 16 October 2016.
 A short film about the Rhapsody can be seen here.

-Recent premieres include a setting of Pied Beauty by Gerard Manley Hopkins for Stephen Cleobury and the Choir of King’s College Cambridge, on Sunday 29 May 2016 at King’s College, Salisbury Service for David Halls and the Choir of Salisbury Cathedral on Thursday 10 November 2016 at 7.30pm in Salisbury Cathedral, Cecilia Speaks, setting texts by Isabel Rogers, performed by the Exmoor Singers of London under James Jarvis, On Goes The River: Three Songs of Childhood, setting texts by Robert Louis Stevenson and Hilaire Belloc, performed by the Senior Choir of Finchley Children’s Music Group under Grace Rossiter, and Quantum Dots for solo piano, commissioned for and performed by William Bracken.
+Recent performances include Cecilia Speaks with the Manchester Chamber Choir conducted by Jonathan Lo on 17 June 2017 in Mellor Parish Church.
+Premieres include a setting of Pied Beauty by Gerard Manley Hopkins for Stephen Cleobury and the Choir of King’s College Cambridge, on 29 May 2016 at King’s College, Salisbury Service for David Halls and the Choir of Salisbury Cathedral on 10 November 2016 at 7.30pm in Salisbury Cathedral, Cecilia Speaks, setting texts by Isabel Rogers, performed by the Exmoor Singers of London under James Jarvis, On Goes The River: Three Songs of Childhood, setting texts by Robert Louis Stevenson and Hilaire Belloc, performed by the Senior Choir of Finchley Children’s Music Group under Grace Rossiter, and Quantum Dots for solo piano, commissioned for and performed by William Bracken.

 Three of my works are available on CD: A Wailing on the Wind for string quartet and storyteller, Timepieces: Three Auden Lyrics for choir and alto saxophone, and Ultramarine for brass quintet, which is on the CD Something Blue.